radulle/ngx-deploy-npm/README.md

 }
 ```

-Now you can just run `ng deploy YOUR-LIBRARY` without all the options in the command line! 😄
+Now you can just run `nx deploy YOUR-LIBRARY` without all the options in the command line! 😄

 > ℹ️ You can always use the [--dry-run](#dry-run) option to verify if your configuration is right.

 ## 🧐 Essential considerations <a name="essential-considerations"></a>

-### README, LICENCE, and CHANGELOG
+### README, LICENCE, and CHANGELOG <!-- omit in toc -->

 Those files must be in the root of the library.
 They are being copied by the builder at the moment of deployment.